MMolBus/ebirdscrap/README.md

 For this reason **ebird.scrap**::_ebird.scrap.chl_ main function may be a useful.
 It offers a way to obtain all oservations from all checklists and species in a region at any date.
 The function is based on webscraping over all checklists submited to one place at specified dates.

-Yo could see the help vignette at : https://github.com/Syntrichia/ebird.scrap/blob/main/vignette/vignette_ebird.scrap.chl_github.md
+You could see the help vignette at : https://github.com/Syntrichia/ebird.scrap/blob/main/vignette/vignette_ebird.scrap.chl_github.md